cubeli27/Bare_Min_Atmega328p/README.md

 <img src="Images/DoneBurningBootloader.PNG" alt="DoneBurningBootloader" style="width:400px;">

 7. Connect your custom board to your PC through a USB cable.
-8. In order to upload any code just select in Tools Board: MiniCore/ Atmega328 with 20 MHz external clock and click Upload (arrow pointing right).
+8. In order to upload any code just select in Tools Board: Arduino Duemilanove or Diecimila, Programmer: AVRISP mkII, and click Upload (arrow pointing right).
 You should see the orange LEDs flashing.
 9. If you want to start with the blink sketch make sure to use pins 5,6 or 7 because built-in LED's are on those pins.
  ```ignore
  | PIN      |  LED        |